Make a teepee Christmas tree with twigs or small branches and a few other supplies. Add rustic charm to your dining table, entryway or mantel.

 As you keep adding twigs, you will have to start using shorter ones to fill in the gaps.

 Let the glue dry.
-And you are done!
+And there you have it, teepee Christmas trees.

 You can place battery operated candles or a string of fairy lights under the cups to make them glow.